UNM-CARC/QuickBytes/GATK_QuickByte.md

 		-filter "DP < 4" --filter-name "DP_filter" \
 		-filter "QUAL < 30.0" --filter-name "Q_filter" \
 		-filter "QD < 2.0" --filter-name "QD_filter" \
-		-filter "MQ < 40.0" --filter-name "MQ_filter" \
 		-filter "FS > 60.0" --filter-name "FS_filter"

 This will give us our final VCF!
 Note that the filtered SNPs are still included, just with a filter tag.
 You can use something like SelectVariants' "exclude-filtered" flag or [VCFtools’](http://vcftools.sourceforge.net/) “--remove-filtered-all” flag to get rid of them.

 ### Scatter-gather Parallel

 Scatter-gather is the process of breaking a job into intervals (i.e. contigs or scaffolds in a reference) and running HaplotypeCaller, CombineGVCFs, and GenotypeGVCFs on each interval in parallel.
+Then, at the end, all the invervals are gathered together with GatherGVCFs.
 This results in a massive speed-up due to the parallelization.
 This is fully implemented in the sample script below, with each step outlined here.
-This starts with HaplotypeCaller, and the output of GatherVcfs is the same as what comes from GenotypeGVCFs.
+The output of GatherVcfs is the same as what comes from GenotypeGVCFs in the non-parallel version.
 Here is how we run HaplotypeCaller, note that this is only one sample, see the sample script for running this on all samples:

 	# make our interval list
 	cut -f 1 ${reference}.fa.fai > $src/intervals.list

+	while read sample; do
 		mkdir ${src}/gvcfs/${sample}
 		cat $src/intervals.list | env_parallel --sshloginfile $PBS_NODEFILE \
 			'gatk --java-options "-Xmx6g" HaplotypeCaller \
 			-R ${reference}.fa \
 			-I $src/bams/${sample}_recal.bam \
 			-O $src/gvcfs/${sample}/${sample}_{}_raw.g.vcf.gz \
 			-L {} \
 			-ERC GVCF'
+	done < $src/sample_list

 You'll run then run CombineGVCFs.
 For each interval, you'll make a list of GVCF file paths for each sample you're including (the while loop below).